jazieltorres/RST_Complexity/README.md

 </ul>

 Most of the action occurs in the file <code>MultiDimArray.cpp</code>.
-This a class consisting of a multidimensional packed with additional information such as its size, periodicity and complexity.
+This a class consisting of a multidimensional array packed with additional information such as its size, periodicity, and linear complexity.
-The <code>RST()</code> method is the member function implementing the Rubio-Sweedler-Taylor algorithms, and in the pocess of obtaining the Groebner basis, it computes the linear complexity.
+The <code>RST()</code> method is the member function implementing the Rubio-Sweedler-Taylor algorithms, and in the process of obtaining the Groebner basis, it computes the linear complexity.

 The file <code>MultiDimArray_GF2.cpp</code> is an especialization of <code>MultiDimArray.cpp</code> for arrays with entries in GF(2), i.e., binary arrays.
 This runs way faster than the general <code>MultiDimArray.cpp</code>.